Ravenbrook/mps/procedure/review.rst

 _`.doc.record`: Review records

-  A document of type "review" that records the results of reviewing one document.
-This includes the issue log, and the brainstormed improvement suggestions.

-  [This needs generalising to all kinds of records mentioned in this procedure, and updating to GitHub.
-RB 2023-01-28]
+  Documents produced by the review procedures, which record the progress and results of the review.
+See `.entry.record`_, `.plan.record`_, `.ko.record`_, `.check.record`_, `.log.record`_, `.brainstorm.record`_, `.edit.record`_, `.pi.record`_, and
+  `.exit.record`_.

+  On GitHub, these records are made as comments on the pull request for the change under review.
+See also `.doc.issue`_.

-  [All records must be specific, permanent, and referencable.
-RB 2023-01-28]
+  In any case, review records must be specific, permanent, and referencable.

 _`.doc.issue`: Issue log

   A record of issues raised during the logging meeting, specifying their location, type, finder, and a brief description.

-The issue log also gives each issue an identifying number.
+  On GitHub, the issue log includes all GitHub review comments or GitHub individual comments that appear in the pull request for the change under review.
+See also `.doc.record`_.

+  Every issue log entry must be specific, permanent, and referencable.

+  [This naming clashes with "GitHub issue".
+We should find another name.
+RB 2023-01-28]

 _`.doc.rev`: Revised document

-  The result of performing the edit procedure on the Product document.
+  The result of performing the edit procedure on the `.doc.product`_.
+  The revised version of the change under review.

 _`.doc.acc`: Accepted document

   The result of a Revised document passing exit.

-_`.doc.rule`: Rule
+[This isn't mentioned.
+RB 2023-01-28]

+_`.doc.rule`: Rules and rule sets

-  A rule set that a Product document is expected to obey.
+  A rule or set of rules that `.doc.product`_ should obey.

+  Rules are developed by process improvement of the project as a whole.
+In this procedure, they are updated by `.pi`_ as a result of `.brainstorm`_.

+  Rule sets are kept short and and rules kept terse to help with checking.

-_`.doc.guide`: Guidelines
+_`.doc.guide`: Guides

-  A "guide" document that a Product document may be expected to be in line with.
-[Explain how this is distinct from rules.
-RB 2023-01-21]
+  A guide that `.doc.product`_ is expected to follow, though not strictly.

+  Guides are generally longer, more detailed, and more discursive than `.doc.rule`_ and contain advice about good practice.
+As such, they are less useful for review checking than `doc.rule`_ or `doc.check`_.

+  Guides are developed by process improvement of the project as a whole.
+In this procedure, they are updated by `.pi`_ as a result of `.brainstorm`_.

-_`.doc.check`: Checklist
+_`.doc.check`: Checklists

-  A list of questions, a negative answer to which indictes that a rule has been broken (see .doc.rule).
+  A list of questions to help check against `.doc.rule`_.
+A negative answer to a checklist question indictes that a rule has been broken.

+  Checklists often contain specific questions that can help determine whether rules are broken.
+For example, a code checklist might say

+    .error.check: Are function status/error/exception returns
+    checked and acted upon?

+  which is ultimately part of a checking generic rule like

+    .achieve: A document must achieve (be consistent with) its purpose.

+  Checklists are developed by process improvement of the project as a whole.
+In this procedure, they are updated by `.pi`_ as a result of `.brainstorm`_.

 _`.doc.entry`: Entry criteria

-  Criteria that should be met before review to ensure that the document is likely to pass exit.
+  `.doc.rule`_ that must be met before review to ensure that the `.doc.product`_ is likely to pass `.doc.exit`_, so that resources are not wasted on a premature review.

+_`.doc.exit`: Exit criteria

+  `.doc.rule`_ that must be met for `.doc.rev`_ to pass review and be approved for use.

 _`.doc.proc`: Procedures